JoostvanPinxten/ConstraintPuzzler/README.md

 Usage instructions
 =================

 ConstraintPuzzler is a Python GUI application.
+In the root project, there are a few *Main.py files, that start the corresponding GUIs for the puzzles.
+Among the implemented puzzles are the Sudoku, Kakuro, Futoshiki and Sumbrero are supported.

+You can also roll your own puzzle, by using the UniqueConstraint, ExactCoverConstraint, etc.

 ## Usage dependencies
 ConstraintPuzzler needs Python 2.7 and uses [Qt via PySide](http://qt-project.org/wiki/Category:LanguageBindings::PySide::Downloads).